Written by Dion Jay Tality

 Companies have recently faced challenges in customer interaction.
 The pandemic led to a surge in contact volume, obstacles in remote work, and the demand for digital communication.
 It also triggered changes in consumer demands and customer behavior.

 Thus, robust communication between customers and employees has become imperative for businesses.
 That’s where contact center as a service (CCaaS) comes into play.
-It offers real-time omnichannel communication, enhanced employee service, and personalized customer experience.
+It offers real-time omnichannel communication, enhanced employee service, and a personalized customer experience.

 This page is a beginner’s guide to CCaaS.
 Learn more about its features and benefits, including the steps for choosing a service provider.